REQUEST FOR APPLICATIONS

 EMERGING AND ZOONOTIC DISEASES SIGNATURE PROGRAM

 $175,000.00 is available to fund Emerging and Zoonotic Diseases (EZD) Signature Program projects of 1-2 years duration under the following categories:

 1. Research projects that have potential for high impact and are likely to lead to future external funding with research emphasis fitting the EZD program description.
 Budget Limit: Budgets up to $50,000 are allowed with requests exceeding that amount considered if well-justified.

 2. Postdoctoral mentored applications – Research projects developed by post-doctoral scientists are sought under this category that have 1) potential for high impact, 2) are likely to lead to future external funding, 3) have a research emphasis fitting the EZD program description, and 4) will assist the applicant in becoming an independent researcher.
 The proposal must describe a career transition plan.
-Applicants must have obtained their PhD prior to June, 2015.
+Applicants must have obtained their doctorate degree prior to June, 2015.

 Please note: The same/similar proposal cannot be submitted to more than one Signature Program funding opportunity